RevolutionAnalytics/checkpoint/README.md

-# checkpoint - Simple reproducibility for R scripts that depend on packages
+# checkpoint - Install Packages from Snapshots on the Checkpoint Server for Reproducibility

 ---